A Love of Travel.

 Barry would try to Google individual words.
 Jozi would attempt to ask the server.
 Sometimes they would point at what someone at the next table was eating.
 Occasionally, they would just close their eyes and pick something, turning dinner into a surprise lottery.

 Most of the time, the food was incredible — that is the beauty of eating where locals eat.
 But the experience of ordering was always stressful.
-And the best dishes, the ones they wanted to recreate at home or recommend to friends, were often lost because they could never remember the name or how to describe what they had eaten.
+And the best dishes, the ones they wanted to recreate at home, were often lost because they could never remember the name.

 "There has to be an app for this."